jtarkington77/sealed-box-ai-runbook/docs/models.md

 ### 4.3 Math / heavy reasoning models

-These are overkill for daily chat, but useful when you’re doing serious math or hardcore reasoning.
+These are overkill for daily chat, but useful when you're doing serious math or hardcore reasoning.

 #### Qwen2.5-Math series